Overview of Damage Prevention

 Predation frequently can be resolved by locating dens of coyotes and removing the pups.
 “Denning” may be warranted as a preventive strategy if predation has historically and consistently occurred in a particular area during lambing season.

 Coyotes that are breeding are extremely territorial, and vigorously defend their territories against other canids.
 Coyotes often den in the same area every year.
-If a particular denning pair of coyotes has a history of existing with and not preying on livestock, it may be to the advantage of the producer to leave them alone.
-Their removal will open the territory that may become occupied with coyotes that are more likely to prey on livestock.
+If a particular denning pair of coyotes has a history of existing with and not preying on livestock, it may be to the producer’s advantage to leave them alone.
+Their removal may open the territory to coyotes that are more likely to prey on livestock.
 Although tracking a coyote from the site of a kill back to its den requires skill and persistence, it may be the best method to locate the den of the offending animals.

 Coyotes often howl in response to a howl from another coyote near their den.
 One or both adult coyotes often will be near the den between 7:30 and 9:00 in the morning.
 A response can be elicited by voice-howling, blowing a coyote howler call, or broadcasting recorded calls from an electronic player.
 It usually is best to wait 30 minutes to an hour between howls because the same coyotes may not respond again within that period.